abusumon/nekotab-core/divisions/README.txt

-﻿Support for divisions/leagues has been removed in NekoTab 2.4.
+Support for divisions/leagues has been removed in Tabbycat 2.4.